Improving Prostate Cancer Treatment with Hydrogel Spacers

 The benefits of hydrogel spacers also improve other side effects from radiation.
 Spacers also reduce risk of urine and sexual side effects from radiation therapy.
 This was shown with recent clinical trials.
 After radiation treatment was finished, hydrogel spacer patients had a clinically significant improvement in bowel, urinary and sexual quality of life.
 This improvement was 8 times more than patients without hydrogel spacers.
 1,2

-• Bowel: 66% fewer hydrogel spacer patents experienced bowel symptoms.
+• Bowel: 66% fewer hydrogel spacer patients experienced bowel symptoms.

 • Urinary: 65% fewer hydrogel spacer patients experienced urinary symptoms.